The two parts to your pension in a nutshell

 This is the defined contribution (DC) part of USS.
 Your contributions are invested in funds which go into your Investment Builder pot.
 The value of your pot can go up or down, depending on how your investments perform.
 And just like with the Retirement Income Builder, you get tax relief on what you put in.

 You’ve got more flexibility when it comes to the Investment Builder.
 That’s because you don’t need to wait until you retire to access what’s in your pot.
-Once you turn 55, you could take what you’ve saved as cash, use it to get an extra monthly income, carry on investing or you can do any combination of these things – it’s up to you.
+Once you turn 55 (rising to 57 in 2028), you could take what you’ve saved as cash, use it to get an extra monthly income, carry on investing or you can do any combination of these things – it’s up to you.

 Visit our Retirement Income Builder and Investment Builder pages for more information on the two parts.